Move over Versailles!

 The guided tour is one of the included shore excursions on the Paris-to-Honfleur river cruise.

-The Chateau de Chantilly can also be visited on a daytrip from Paris.
+The Chateau de Chantilly can also be visited on a day trip from Paris.

 If you have the luxury of time, give yourself a day to appreciate all the chateau’s art along with the estate’s grand stables and extensive gardens.
-We wished we had more time than the few hours we had.
-(But we had so many more sights to see on our cruise!)

 For more information, see the Domaine de Chantilly website.